 5. Moussaka

 Anyone who’s heard of Greece and likes world food would have heard of Moussaka.
-Surprisingly, I had one of the best Moussaka of my life in the Akamas Peninsula in Cyprus at a place called Polis.
+Surprisingly, I had one of the best Moussakas of my life in the Akamas Peninsula in Cyprus at a place called Polis.

 Polis is renowned for its herb garden, and they cleverly use most of them in their dishes.
 The moussaka I had here was aromatic, and I hungrily scraped the last bits of it from the clay pot it is usually served in.

-While the dish is synonymous with Greek cuisine, its origins are believed to be from the Levant region from a dish called musakhkhan.
+While the dish is synonymous with Greek cuisine, its origins are believed to be from the Levant region, from a dish called musakhkhan.
 Musakhkhan or Mussakhan is roasted chicken baked with onions and spices over Taboon bread.
 A Greek chef, Nicholas Tselementes, who had worked at renowned restaurants around the world, including the Hotel Sacher in Vienna, added the layers and the bechamel sauce to it to make it more European.

 Moussaka has eggplant, potato, and minced meat as the main ingredients.
 It is covered with a thick layer of béchamel sauce that turns crispy and golden.